rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 .PHONY: all prep build push commit clean
 ~~~

-This first curious target is a built-in make convention that is used to define targets which do not _actually_ represent files.
+This first curious target is a built-in make convention that is used to define targets that do not _actually_ represent files.
 Since we are using targets to represent **labels in a workflow**, and they do not get compiled, we should define all of the targets in the `Makefile` as "[.PHONY](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html)".
 This prevents problems in the (remote, but not impossible) event that a file with the same name as one of the targets is created.
 If this were to occur, make would never run that recipe, thinking that the target had already been built.

 ### Makefile Target: all